 Orthoptists will be re-screening 4-5 year old children who have failed their CaFHS vision test from specific areas of the northern suburbs of Adelaide.
 We will also screen suitable patients from the hospital waiting list, at the request of the WCH medical team.

 Patients who meet the appropriate referral criteria can be referred to the contact lens service at WCH, but will also require ongoing review with an ophthalmologist.

 Those who require contact lenses for clinical reasons, as decided by a department ophthalmologist, will be funded through WCH or through the Glasses SA scheme until age 18.

 Contact lens education for patients and families is provided by the orthoptic team at WCH, and is compulsory for all new patients who receive contact lenses through the hospital.

 How to access Ophthalmology services at WCHN

-A referral is needed from your GP or from a doctor from another Women's and Children's Hospital department.
+A referral is needed from your GP, optometrist or from a doctor from another Women's and Children's Hospital department.

 1st Floor, Rogerson building